alan-turing-institute/scivision/docs/model_repository_template.md

 You should include a `LICENSE` file in the repository, so that Scivision users who come across it can understand the conditions of its usage.
 For help deciding which license to include, see www.choosealicense.com or check out the section on [software licenses](https://book.the-turing-way.org/reproducible-research/licensing.html?highlight=license) in The Turing Way online handbook.

+.. _model-thumbnail:

+### 🎆 Model Thumbnail

+When viewing the model in [sci.vision](https://sci.vision/#/model-grid) a model thumbnail is required.
+The thumbnail can be an interesting image explaining the model and that catches the attention of the Scivision user (creativity encouraged!).

+- It must be a 256x256 PNG or JPEG file
+- The file name should be the name of the model as in the catalog

 .. _api:

 ## ✨ Requirements for the Scivision API

 It's common in Python packages to house the core package code within a child directory of the same name as the repo parent directory, as in the [model repo structure](#model-repo-structure) diagram above (i.e. `comp_vis/comp_vis`).

 For your model(s) to be loadable by the Scivision API, we additionally insist that you include a `model.py` in this child directory and set up a `model.yml` config file in a directory called `.scivision`.